 Buying in is a high cost, but not unreasonable for esports teams

 Rumours have swirled for a long time that getting into the Overwatch League takes a significant amount of investment.
-Numbers from $2 million to $30 million have been thrown around, though no confirmation has yet been heard.
+Numbers from $2 million to $30 million have been thrown around, though no solid min-max was ever put on it.
 These prices are pointed at the billionaire corporations behind the world's largest sports franchises - hence why men like Robert Kraft and Jeff Wilpon own teams.
-The latest buy-in rumours say $20 million, which isn't exactly pocket change for average Joe.

 However, Cloud9's CEO, Jack Etienne, says it was affordable in mid-2017, even if he wouldn't reveal quite how much it cost.
 "I’m not going to get into the details of how the deal works, I'll leave that for other folks to reveal.
 Obviously there is a capital component, and we already have the capital needs in house."

 With twelve teams secured and investment from a number of different sectors, clearly it wasn't that hard to convince people the buy-in was worth it.
-Exact prices have still never been revealed however.
+With rumours of anything from two to 24 more teams coming in season two, that will need to continue.

 Outside the game, there’s a lot of work to be done – but the same is true in Overwatch itself.
 An ecosystem cannot be built around a game without help from the game itself, and these are ideas suggested by the community or we’ve come up with ourselves, mostly inspired by other games, that will help with just that.